leimao/TensorRT-Custom-Plugin-Example/README.md

 $ cmake --build build --config Release --parallel
 ```

+Under the `build/src/plugins` directory, the custom plugin library will be saved as `libidentity_conv_iplugin_v2_io_ext.so` for `IPluginV2Ext` and `libidentity_conv_iplugin_v3.so` for `IPluginV3`, respectively.
+The `IPluginV2Ext` has been deprecated since TensorRT 10.0.0 and will be removed in the future.
+The `IPluginV3` is the only recommended interface for custom plugin development.

-Under the `build/src` directory, the custom plugin library will be saved as `libidentity_conv.so`, the engine builder will be saved as `build_engine`, and the engine runner will be saved as `run_engine`.
+Under the `build/src/apps` directory, the engine builder will be saved as `build_engine`, and the engine runner will be saved as `run_engine`.

 ### Build ONNX Model